Actcheng/100-days-of-code/r2-log.md

 2. Kaggle competition: https://www.kaggle.com/c/understanding_cloud_organization
 3. Personal website

+### R2D18: 12 Sep, 2019
+Did some coding exercises and started building my personal website.
+Almost forgotten how to write CSS and JS.
+Is it too much to use React to build a personal page?
+(1.5 hr)

 ### R2D17: 11 Sep, 2019
 Still on BST.
 Wanted to work a bit on Kaggle competitions but I am feeling headache...
 (1 hr)